 Individual components differ depending on the credit-scoring methodology employed.
 However, your credit ratings are influenced by these variables in general.

-- Highly important: (Credit usage) Divide your overall credit card balances by your total credit card limits to get your credit usage.
-A greater credit usage rate may indicate to a lender that you have too much credit card debt and will likely be unable to repay your new loan or credit card amount.
-Keep your credit usage percentage below 30%, according to the Consumer Financial Protection Bureau.
+Divide your overall credit card balances by your total credit limits to get your credit usage or utilization.
+A greater credit utilization rate may indicate to a lender that you have too much credit card debt and will likely be unable to repay your new loan or credit card amount.
+Keep your credit usage percentage below 30% of your available credit limit according to the Consumer Financial Protection Bureau.

-- Fairly important: (Length of credit history) A longer credit history might help you improve your credit ratings by demonstrating that you have more credit experience.
+The length of your credit history is a fairly important factor when determining your credit score.
+A longer credit history might help you improve your credit ratings by demonstrating that you have more credit experience.
 Your credit history contains the number of credit accounts you have and when they were last utilized.
 Avoid canceling older accounts if at all possible, as this may diminish your credit history.

 Getting the hang of managing your credit might seem like a daunting task at first, but it gets easier with time.
 With the help of a certified credit counselor in Kentucky, O’Bryan Law Offices will help you get your finances in order.
 We have extensive experience in this area of law, so you can rest assured that you’re in good hands.
+We will even help you to rebuild your credit score after filing for bankruptcy.
 To schedule a free consultation with one of our attorneys, please call 502-400-4020 today.